 place it accurately.
 To mark the position of the first panel, draw vertical lines on the wall using a pencil, a level and a

 2. Lay panel face down on a flat surface.
 Apply the wallpaper paste evenly to the back of the panel, allow the paste to soak

-for 1 – 2 minutes, do not lay the pasted sheets on top of each other and do not fold the pasted panel.
+for 1 – 2 minutes, do not lay the pasted sheets on top of each other.
 It is very important

 to take extra care to make sure paste is applied to the edges.
 Try not to get paste on the printed side, apply the panel on